bugcrowd/templates/submissions/description/cross_site_scripting_xss/template.md

 [VULNTYPE] in [COMPONENT] in [APPLICATION] allows [ATTACKER] to [IMPACT] via [VECTOR] -->

+Cross-Site Scripting (XSS) is a type of injection attack where malicious scripts are injected into trusted websites.
+XSS vulnerabilities allow a malicious attacker to gain access to a user's account and carry out any actions that the user is able to perform, including accessing any of the user's data.
+The attacker might be able to gain full control over all of the application's functionality and data depending on the user's level of permissions.

 XSS in {{application}} of {{target}} allows malicious attacker to {{action}}

 ## Walkthrough & PoC